anynines/a9s-kubernetes-training/website/docs/postgresql/40-building-the-pg-stateful-set/50-verify-replication.md

 ## Verifying the Streaming Replication

-Now that everything is setup, it's time to verify that the streaming replication works.
+Now that everything is set up, it's time to verify that the streaming replication works.
 For this, we will write data to the Primary and ensure it can be read from the Secondaries shortly after.

 ## Writing Data to the Primary